AMUTEXKB/Migrating-data-into-RDS-using-Flyway/README.md

 ```
 ### 9 Repeat step 6,7,8 to create the services in the AZ2(Availability zone)
 click [more](https://github.com/AMUTEXKB/Migrating-data-into-RDS-using-Flyway/blob/main/flyway.yml) to see the full code
-### Use the AWS::EC2::SecurityGroup resource type to define the security groups for the public and private subnets,and Use the AWS::EC2::SecurityGroupIngress resource type to specify the inbound traffic rules.
+### 10 Use the AWS::EC2::SecurityGroup resource type to define the security groups for the public and private subnets,and Use the AWS::EC2::SecurityGroupIngress resource type to specify the inbound traffic rules.
+To use flyway to migrate data into the RDS,you need two security group, the ssh security group that would be attached to our bastion host, the database security group that would be attached to our RDS and we would only allow traffic to this port that is coming from  the bastion host.
 syntax:
 ```
   databasesg: